svanill/svanill-cli/README.md

 # you can omit input/output file, and use stdin/stdout instead
 ```

-If you want to decrypt/open-in-editor/encrypt a file, you may find usefull `svanill-edit`
+If you want to decrypt/open-in-editor/encrypt there is a tool that leverages svanill-cli, `svanill-edit`

 ```
 svanill-edit <filename>